Brimbank City Council

 Quest Apartment Hotels

-Arts West is a unique alliance of arts organisations who together reflect the exciting, vibrant and ever expanding arts and culture thriving in Melbourne’s west.
+Arts West is a unique alliance of arts organisations and independent artists who together reflect the exciting, vibrant and ever expanding arts and culture thriving in Melbourne’s west.

-Collectively Arts West delivers the bulk of arts and cultural activities and engagement throughout Melbourne’s west locally and also regionally, nationally and internationally.
-Through deep emotional and historical connections, Arts West has an extensive and diverse reach providing cultural services to over 200,000 people annually.
+Collectively, Arts West delivers the bulk of arts and cultural activities and engagement throughout Melbourne’s west locally and also regionally, nationally and internationally.
+Through deep emotional and historical connections, Arts West has an extensive and diverse reach providing cultural services to over 200,000 visitors annually.

 Zoos Victoria / Werribee Open Range Zoo

-Watching the herds of Zebra, Giraffe and Southern White Rhinos, giraffe grazing in the savannah at Werribee Open Range Zoo, it’s hard to believe that you’re just a 30-minute drive away from Melbourne’s CBD.
-A vital hub in the Werribee Park Tourism Precinct, Werribee Open Range Zoo is home some of Africa’s most iconic animals as well as wildlife from the grasslands of Asia, North America and Australia.
+Watching the herds of Zebra, Giraffe and Southern White Rhinos grazing on the savannah at Werribee Open Range Zoo, it’s hard to believe that you’re just a 30-minute drive away from Melbourne’s CBD.
+A vital hub in the Werribee Park Tourism Precinct, Werribee Open Range Zoo is home to some of Africa’s most iconic animals as well as wildlife from the grasslands of Asia, North America and Australia.
 A Safari Bus Tour provides visitors with a taste of Africa and is completed by a range of Keeper Talks and special encounters including off road adventures, behind the scenes animal experiences and a Slumber Safari overnight experience.
-As part of Zoos Victoria, Werribee Open Range Zoo plays a critical role in saving some of the world’s most endangered animals with breeding programs, research and wildlife experiences and campaigns that inspire visitors to fight extinction.
+As part of Zoos Victoria, Werribee Open Range Zoo plays a critical role in saving some of the world’s most endangered animals with breeding programs and research, and campaigns that inspire visitors to fight extinction.
 Werribee Open Range Zoo first opened to the public in 1983 and now welcomes more than half a million visitors each year.

-Zoos Victoria provides industry representation on the Western Melbourne Tourism Board, represented by Safari Manager, Gillian Kamp.
+Zoos Victoria provides industry representation on the Western Melbourne Tourism Board, represented by Director of Business Development, Robyn Grattidge